-If you have no access to DPDK supported network cards you can still work with DPDK by using its support for virtio.
-To do so you have to create guests backed by hugepages (see above).

-On top of that there it is required to have at least SSE3.
+Even if you have no access to DPDK-supported network cards, you can still work with DPDK by using its support for VirtIO.
+To do so, you must create guests backed by hugepages (see above).
+In addition, you will also need to have at least Streaming SIMD Extensions 3 (SSE3).

-The default CPU model qemu/libvirt uses is only up to SSE2.
-So you will have to define a model that passed the proper feature flags (or use
+The default CPU model used by QEMU/libvirt is only up to SSE2.
+So, you will need to define a model that passes the proper feature flags (or use

 host-passthrough).

-An example can be found in following snippet to your virsh xml (or the equivalent virsh interface you use).
+As an example, you can add the following snippet to your virsh XML (or the equivalent virsh interface you use).

-Also virtio nowadays supports multiqueue which DPDK in turn can exploit for better speed.
-To modify a normal virtio definition to have multiple queues add the following to your interface definition.
-This is about enhancing a normal virtio nic to have multiple queues, to later on be consumed e.g. by DPDK in the guest.
+Nowadays, VirtIO supports multi-queue, which DPDK in turn can exploit for increased speed.
+To modify a normal VirtIO definition to have multiple queues, add the following snippet to your interface definition.

 <driver name="vhost" queues="4"/>